a-b-street/abstreet/docs/design/gui.md

 2) make it possible to completely reload UI and everything from scratch, from a plugin. rationale: it'd be nice to switch maps from inside the editor anyway. not necessary, but useful.
 3) make road edits propogate correctly, and somehow have a strategy for ensuring nothing is forgotten. impl today is VERY incomplete.

+Thinking about this again now that we need two copies of everything to be alive at a time and switch between them...

+- very tied together: map, control map, draw map, sim
+- current selection is UI state that has to refresh when changing maps
+- which plugins have state tied to the map?
+	- have a method on UI to switch map+edits? no, dont want to reload all this stuff every time...
+		- bundle that state together, including the plugins!
+		- make the existing 'load new edits' thing use this new mechanism
+		- then go back to managing a second sim...

 ## Rendering a map differently

 For "Project Halloween", I want to draw the map model in a very different